 Typically, it is your responsibility to notify faculty that you are too ill to attend class or complete an assignment.
 This is important since direct communication between you and your professor is the only way for you to keep up with class requirements and understand what your professor needs from you in order to accommodate an illness.

-If the Office of the Dean of Student Life is notified that you are hospitalized or otherwise incapacitated, we will notify your professors.
+If SOS is notified that you are hospitalized or otherwise incapacitated, we will notify your professors.
 When you are discharged from the hospital or well enough to communicate with your professors, you should still do so as you will need to work out arrangements for missed classes/assignments directly with your teachers.

 Your professor determines how to accommodate for absences or missed assignments due to illness.
 Some professors may allow you an extension or make-up assignment, while others may re-weight existing assignments.
 It is important to understand and follow your professor’s policy related to illness and missed work.